Nash, Khudobin help Bruins snap 4-game skid, beat Islanders

 The playoff-like pace continued throughout the second.
 Greiss made a number of acrobatic saves and also stopped Drew Stafford and David Krejci on point-blank chances with just under five minutes left.

-The chippy play led to several skirmishes particular after Bruins forward David Pastrnak clobbered Islanders forward Stephan Gionta in front of the home team's bench with about four minutes left in the period..
+The chippy play led to several skirmishes particular after Bruins forward David Pastrnak clobbered Islanders forward Stephan Gionta in front of the home team's bench with about four minutes left in the period.
 Pastrnak received only a 2-minute roughing penalty.

 It was the home team's third power play of the second but they couldn't convert against Khudobin, who started in place of starter Tuukka Rask.